A. Your Rights Under Utah Law

 We will acknowledge receipt of your opt-out request within ten (10) days of submission.
 Your opt-out request will be processed as soon as possible, with most being fully processed within fifteen (15) days.
 However, we may take up to forty-five (45) days to respond as to the outcome of your request.

 We will take reasonable precautions to confirm your identity before we opt-out your information.
 If you are a third-party attempting to opt-out another person, you must provide evidence of legally sufficient authorization before we will opt the other person out.
+We may also contact the consumer directly to verify they have authorized you as their agent.

 If you choose to opt out of our consumer database(s), we will stop licensing to or sharing your personal data with any of our clients.
 Your personal data will no longer be sold, used by us our our clients for targeted advertising or profiling.
 This opt-out is permanent and does not need to be renewed.
 Please understand that opting out of our databases: